angels-Inc/modules/authentication/github/README.md

   github: modules/github/graphcool.yml
 ```

+Setup a new OAuth app on Github according to this guide: https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/registering-oauth-apps/ and copy its **client id** and **client secret**.

 In your base project, you need to configure the following **environment variables**.

 - `CLIENT_ID`: Github Client ID